 Six years experience of counselling clients during the time of my studies and since becoming qualified:

 One year at Strathclyde University Counselling Research Department.
 The Department provided free counselling to clients in return for taking part in research interviews.

 Three years worked at Mind Mosaic, Counselling & Therapy in Greenock, who provide low or no cost counselling services to adults, young people and families in Inverclyde.

-Through both of these organisations gaining much experience with over 500 hours of counselling with a wide variety of clients and issues.
+Through both of these organisations and within my private practice I have gained much experience.
+I have over 800 hours of counselling experience with a wide variety of clients and issues.

 COSCA (Counselling in Scotland) Counselling Skills Certificate - Strathclyde University - 2013